lemon07r/LoM_en/README.md

 ## Prerequisites

 These are included in this repository and you do not need to download them separately.
+Skip to installation if you don't plan to manually get these.
 Links are below if you still want to get them on your own.

-If you plan to download the prerequisites yourself, please note that the game executable is `32-bit`, and the XUnity.AutoTranslator config FromLanguage setting needs to be `zh-CN` for Simplified Chinese.
+If you plan to download the prerequisites yourself, please note that the game executable is `32-bit`, and the XUnityAutoTranslator config FromLanguage needs to be `zh-CN` for Simplified Chinese.
 This is case sensitive.

-You only need the `Translation_zh-CN_to_en.txt` file and `Endings` folder from `LoM_en\Mod\BepInEx\Translation\en\Text` and paste it in your respective BepInEx folder.
+You need the `Translation_zh-CN_to_en.txt` file from `LoM_en\Mod\BepInEx\Translation\en\Text` and paste it in your respective BepInEx folder.

 - BepInEx [Click Here](https://github.com/BepInEx/BepInEx)